planetscale/nextjs-starter/README.md

 ## Deploying

 After you've got your application running, it's time to get ready to deploy it.
-To do so, you'll need to promote your databse branch (`main` by default) to be the production branch.
+To do so, you'll need to promote your database branch (`main` by default) to be the production branch (more on branching [here](https://docs.planetscale.com/concepts/branching)).
 Inside of the dashboard page for your branch, you should see the `Promote a branch to production` callout.

 ![Promote Branch to Master](docs/images/promote-branch.png)

 Choose your branch (`main` by default) and then click to promote that branch.
-For more on branching, check refer to the [documentation](https://docs.planetscale.com/concepts/branching).

 Now that your branch has been promoted to master, you can either use the existing password you generated earlier for running locally or create a new password.
 Regardless, you'll need a password in the deployment steps below.

 Choose one of the following deploy buttons and make sure to update the `DATABASE_URL` variable during this setup process.

 ### Deploy on Vercel